 Each of the individual shareholders of Xinbao Investment, being Messrs.
-Wang and Tian, entered into a loan agreement on December 3, 2010 with our subsidiary Ying Si Kang Information in which we indirectly hold a 65.1% equity interest.
-The principal amounts of the zero-interest loans to Mr. Wang and Mr. Tian were RMB28,500 and RMB1,500, respectively, equal to their respective capital contributions to Xinbao Investment.
+Chunlin Wang and Yuan Tian, entered into a loan agreement on December 3, 2010 with our subsidiary Ying Si Kang Information in which we indirectly hold a 65.1% equity interest.
+In relation to an increase of capital injection in Xinbao Investment in April 2011, the loan agreement was amended with the principal amounts of the zero-interest loans to Mr. Chunlin Wang and Mr. Yuan Tian changing to RMB7,500,000 and RMB500,000, respectively, equal to their respective capital contributions to Xinbao Investment.
 The terms of the loan agreement are substantially similar to those in the loan agreements described above.

 Equity Pledge Agreements.
-Pursuant to separate equity pledge agreements entered into by Mr. Lai on December 20, 2005 and by Mr. Ge on March 31, 2009, respectively, with Xinlian Information and Meidiya Investment, each individual shareholder of Meidiya Investment agreed to pledge his equity interests in Meidiya Investment to Xinlian Information to secure his obligations under the loan agreement with Xinlian Information.
-The individual shareholder also agreed not to transfer or create any encumbrance adverse to Xinlian Information on his equity interests in Meidiya Investment.
+Pursuant to separate equity pledge agreements entered into by Mr. Qiuping Lai on December 20, 2005 and by Mr. Peng Ge on March 31, 2009, respectively, with Xinlian Information and Yihe Investment, each individual shareholder of Yihe Investment agreed to pledge his equity interests in Yihe Investment to Xinlian Information to secure his obligations under the loan agreement with Xinlian Information.
+The individual shareholder also agreed not to transfer or create any encumbrance adverse to Xinlian Information on his equity interests in Yihe Investment.
 During the term of the equity pledge agreement, Xinlian Information is entitled to all the dividends declared on the pledged equity interests.
-The equity pledge agreement will expire when the individual shareholder fully performed his obligations under the loan agreement.
-The equity pledges were recorded on the shareholders register of Meidiya Investment, and registered with the relevant local administration of industry and commerce.
+The equity pledge agreement will expire when the individual shareholder fully performs his obligations under the loan agreement.
+The equity pledges were recorded on the shareholders register of Yihe Investment, and registered with the relevant local administration of industry and commerce.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-We rely principally on contractual arrangements with Meidiya Investment, Yihe Investment, Xinbao Investment and their subsidiaries and shareholders for our China operations, which may not be as effective in providing operational control as direct ownership."
+Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-We rely on contractual arrangements with Yihe Investment, Xinbao Investment and their subsidiaries and shareholders to conduct part of our China operations, which may not be as effective in providing operational control as direct ownership."